madhav-sharma/aamantran-backend-v0/phase_1_design.md

 - **PATCH /update-ready/{guest_id}**: (If needed for checkbox updates; else handle via form in table.)

 ### Messaging Flow
 - **Pre-Invite Send**: Hard-coded template (out of scope for details; e.g., "Dear {name}, ...").
-Send only to guests with phone (primaries required to have one; non-primaries optional).
+Send only to guests with phone numbers (primaries required to have one; non-primaries optional).
 - **Webhook Processing**: Background task parses payload, matches via message_id, updates DB timestamps for sent_at, delivered_at, read_at.
 Store all in logs.
 - **Tracking**: UI table shows timestamps (indicating occurrence); no auto-retries (manual via "Send Invites" button).

 ### Security/Edge Cases
-- Local-only: No auth needed (assume single user).
+- Local-only: No auth needed; assume single user.
 - Validation: App-level for all rules to keep DB simple.
 - Errors: Log failures; show in UI if critical.
 - Data Integrity: Unique group_id check on add (query existing).